theonize/Currier/Gloss/Ephesians/Ephesians 1.md

 Ironside's Door:
 	Imagine you're walking down a hallway and see a door labeled, "Enter whosoever will."
 Upon entering you see a banquet table set with only a few places set; one of which has your name at it.

+11-14) Our inclusion in God's work- Christ is the elected and the number of followers is ever increasing.

 16-17) The prayer to give three gifts
 17-18) The three gifts:
 1. Spirit of wisdom